Darxo/Hardened/README.md

 - Colorize corpse name in tile tooltips
 - Add Setting (on) for displaying skill tags in the descriptions of active skills
 - Improve visibility of Miasma and Burning Ground
+- Spawn an overlay animation when depleting a throwing weapon or a quiver
 - **Hand to Hand** and **Zombie Bite** skills will now always be sorted to the front in the UI
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to Displacement or which are Rooted.
 Using them will now print a combat log with the roll and hitchance of the attack
 - **Disarm** can no longer be used on enemies which are immune to disarm or which are stunned